AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/connect-records-to-other-applications-objects.md

 ---
 title: Connect records to objects from other applications
-description: You can connect records to objects from other applications by creating a Relationship-type field.
+description: In addition to connecting Maestro records to one another, you can also connect Maestro records to objects from other applications.
 topic: Architecture
 role: User
 hidefromtoc: yes